Yefym707/Game/README.md

 by color, marks the current camera viewport and allows clicking to jump the camera.
 Both the visibility and size of the minimap are configurable.

+## Visual & UX Polish

+Camera motion is smoothed with a small deadzone so the view glides when the active unit moves.
+The mouse wheel zooms toward the cursor and subtle screen shake triggers on impacts.
+Movement and attack ranges use different highlight styles and preview paths are drawn with dotted lines.
+Damage or healing values float upward and stack vertically to avoid overlap.

+Lighting, weather and post effects (vignette, desaturation, bloom and color curves) are controlled from the **Settings** menu.
+Each effect exposes an intensity slider and can be disabled entirely if performance drops.
+Turning off post-processing or lowering weather intensity helps maintain a steady 60 FPS on mid‑range laptops.

 ## Saves & Config

 Game data is stored inside the user's home directory in `~/.oko_zombie`.